levix1610/microk8s-test-cluster-repo/README.md

 Plans on starting a formal Class to better understand DevOps best practices I will be starting in the coming weeks.

+Had many failures with the process at creating the ceph cluster.
+Found another way to do it but is FAR from production ready.
+However, I think, is a good solid first attempt at a cluster.